tylerhimes/tylerhimes.github.io/_posts/2023-05-02-causal-impact.md

 <br>
 ### Actions <a name="overview-actions"></a>

-We applied Causal Impact Analysis (see full details below) using the *pycausalimpact* library.
+We applied **Causal Impact Analysis** (see full details below) using the *pycausalimpact* library.

-In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.
+In the client database, we have a `campaign_data` table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.

-Since Delivery Club membership was open to *all customers* - the control group we have in the *campaign_data* table would help us measure the impact of *contacting* customers but here, we are actually look to measure the overall impact on sales from the Delivery Club itself.
+Since Delivery Club membership was open to *all customers*, the control group we have in the `campaign_data` table would help us measure the impact of *contacting* customers, but here we are actually looking to measure the overall impact on sales from the Delivery Club itself.
 Because of this, we instead used customers who did not sign up as the control.
-The hypothesis was that customers who did not sign up should continue their normal shopping habits after the club went live, and this will help us create the counter-factual for the customers that did sign-up.
+The hypothesis was that customers who did not sign up should continue their normal shopping habits after the club went live, which will help us create the counter-factual for the customers that did sign-up.

-Sales data was from the *transactions* table and was aggregated from a customer/transaction/product area level to customer/date level as per the requirements of the algorithm.
+Sales data was from the `transactions` table and was aggregated from a customer/transaction/product area level to customer/date level as per the requirements of the algorithm.

-We used a 3 months pre-period for the algorithm to model, 3 months post-period for the counterfactual.
+We used a 3-month pre-period for the algorithm to model and 3-month post-period for the counterfactual.

 <br>
 <br>

 ### Results <a name="overview-results"></a>

-We saw a 41.1% uplift in sales for those customers that joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This was across the three month post-period, and the uplift was deemed to be significantly significant (@ 95%).
+We saw a **41.1%** uplift in sales for those customers that joined the Delivery Club - over and above what we believe they would have spent had the club not been in existence!
+This was across the 3-month post-period and the uplift was deemed to be significant (@ 95%).

 <br>
 <br>